alingorgan/SVN-GIT/README.md

 rm -f ${GIT_CHECKOUT_DIR}/.git/index.lock

+echo "Committing and pushing changes to the local git repo’s master"
+# look also for newly added files
+git add -A

-echo "Committing and pushing changes to the local git repo’s master" git add -A git commit -a -m "Updated from SVN" git push ${LOCAL_GIT_URL} master
+# commit changes to the master branch
+git commit -a -m "Updated from SVN" git push ${LOCAL_GIT_URL} master